-Unlike the GPU, the CPU can manage state across multiple kernel dispatches.
+Unlike the GPU, the CPU can manage state across multiple calls.
 Concepts such as caches can be employed by the transpiler to reduce the overhead on the CPU.
-In cases such as parameter optimisation, where expressions remain the same across multiple calls, the resulting PTX code can be cached.
-As a result, the same expression doesn't need to be transpiled multiple times which drastically reducing the transpilation time.
-This is an important optimisation as this can improve the overall performance of the transpiler.
+In cases such as parameter optimisation, where expressions remain the same over multiple calls, the resulting PTX code can be cached.
+As a result the same expression doesn't need to be transpiled multiple times, drastically reducing the transpilation time and therefore improving the overall performance of the transpiler.